 For the IT manager, the main challenges were visibility across the network, a lack of automation, and the effectiveness of security controls.
 After a detailed discussion with the key stakeholders at Oswestry, we decided that a full network audit was the logical starting point.

-We appreciate that an undertaking like this involves significant investment.
-But Oswestry now has a network that provides innovative and effective safeguards for its students, delivers reliable performance, and can be sustainably managed on a day-to-day basis.
+Oswestry School now has a network that provides innovative and effective safeguards for its students, delivers reliable performance, and can be sustainably managed on a day-to-day basis.

 Ultimately, the school was resolute in its determination to revamp its network, and we’re very pleased to have had the opportunity to help them get there.